keleven-uk/pyMP3duplicate/README.md

     The main mp3 directory should be scanned first, this will give a list of duplicates in that directory.
     A database is then created of these files keyed on artist, title and duration.
-    If any new mp3's need to be added to the main directory, they should be scanned first, these will then be compared to the database and any duplicates will be flagged and can be deleted.
+    If any new mp3's need to be added to the main directory, they should be scanned first, this will then be compared to the database and any duplicates will be flagged and can be deleted [maybe with the -xS flag].
-    The remaining mp3 files can be safely added to the main directory.
+    The remaining mp3 files can be safely added to the main directory, the database will need to be rebuilt.

+    NB : The tags in the new MP3's should be in the same format has the tags in the main directory. i.e spaces trimmed and in title case - my preference.
+         Also, both mp3's should have valid time or lengths.
+Correct with mp3val.

     The database is stored in a simple directory and stored via pickling.
-The pickled database is stored in the same directory ans the man script.
+The pickled database is stored in the same directory as the main script.

     If a new database needs to be created, then either delete the pickle file or run with the -x flag.

     If the -f flag is used, the duplicates are saved in a file supplied.

+    The -xS & -xL can be useful for a test run, so the database is left UN-touched.

 usage: pyMP3duplicate.py [-h] [-s SOURCEDIR] [-f DUPFILE] [-xL] [-xS] [-b] [-n] [-l] [-v]